mikeizbicki/cmc-csci040/week_01/README.md

     1. Take a screenshot of the cleaned up webpage, and submit the screenshot to sakai.
+-->

-1. Once you've finished with the above two tasks, you're done with the lab.
+1. Once you've finished with the required tasks, you're done with the lab.
    Feel free to leave,
-   or if you can also use the rest of the lab time to work on the homework.
+   or if you can also use the rest of the lab time to work on the homework and practice quiz.

    **HINT:** Now would be a good time to arrange with other students in the class to share backlinks to each other's websites!